astroclubiitk/astroclubiitk.github.io/README.md

 This is the official repo for the homepage of Astronomy Club IIT Kanpur, hosted at [https://astro.sntiitk.in/](https://astro.sntiitk.in/).

 ## Installation
 You may want to run the website locally, probably to deep dive into the code, find any bug/issue or contribute to improve the website.
-The site is served using Jekyll, a Ruby-based static site generator with immense support for Github pages.
+The site is served using Jekyll, a Ruby-based static site generator with immense support for GitHub pages.
 You may need to go through the [installation process](https://jekyllrb.com/docs/installation/) for the Jekyll depending on your OS.
 For Ubuntu, the steps are also written here for ease:
 - Install Ruby and other prerequisites:
 ```bash
 sudo apt-get install ruby-full build-essential zlib1g-dev